Mike Ramsey (ice hockey): Professional career

 Ramsey's old coach in Buffalo, Scotty Bowman, brought him to the Pittsburgh Penguins during the 1992–93 season to shore up the team's defensive corps as it made a run at a third straight Stanley Cup championship.
 However, the Penguins were upset in the second round by the New York Islanders.
 After another season in Pittsburgh, Ramsey signed with the Detroit Red Wings, who by now were also coached by Bowman, as a free agent.
 In April 1995, Ramsey became teammates with defenseman Viacheslav Fetisov when Detroit acquired the latter in a trade with the New Jersey Devils; Fetisov had played for the Soviets during the 1980 Olympics.
-That year, Ramsey played in his first Stanley Cup Finals series, but the Red Wings were swept by the Devils, who had Ramsey's 1980 Olympic teammate, Neal Broten, on their roster.
-The next season, the powerful Red Wings set a league record for most wins in a single season with 62, but were ousted in the Western Conference Finals by the eventual Stanley Cup champion Colorado Avalanche.
-Ramsey played only two games for Detroit in the 1996-97 season before retiring.
+That year, Ramsey played in his first and only Stanley Cup Final, but the Red Wings were swept by the Devils, who had Ramsey's 1980 Olympic teammate, Neal Broten, on their roster.
+The next season, the powerful Red Wings set a league record for most wins in a single season with 62 and made it to the Western Conference Final against the Colorado Avalanche.
+Game 1 saw the Red Wings defeated in overtime on a Mike Keane shot that went by Ramsey (who decided to not slide before Keane used him as a screen).
+The Avalanche upset the Red Wings in six games.
+Ramsey initially announced his retirement at the end of that season but returned in March 1997 to play two games of the 1996-97 season, recording three shots with no goals or assists before retiring in that same month.
+He retired with a plus-minus of +203; only 59 other players had a plus-minus of +200 in NHL history at the time he retired.
+He recorded a negative plus-minus in just one of his eighteen seasons.

 Post-playing career

 Ramsey returned to Minnesota after finishing his NHL career where he ran a sporting goods store named "Gold Medal Sports" and played senior league hockey.
-He returned to the NHL in 1997 to serve as an assistant coach with the Buffalo Sabres, and in 2000 he took a similar position with the Minnesota Wild.
-He was with the Wild until June 2010.
+He returned to the NHL in 1997 to serve as an assistant coach with the Buffalo Sabres under his former teammate and friend Lindy Ruff.
+Ramsey was part of the coaching staff when the team reached the Stanley Cup Final in 1999, which saw the infamous series-ending goal that Ramsey bitterly rued about years later.
+On July 24, 2000, he left the Sabres to take the same position with the expansion team Minnesota Wild, as head coached by Jacques Lemaire.
+He was with the Wild until June 2010, closing out 31 years of playing hockey on his terms, deciding instead to focus on his family (he noted that on game days as a coach, he would be at the rink from 7 a.m. until midnight).
+He co-founded a hedge fund and as of 2026 was currently retired and residing in Minnesota.

-He was inducted into the United States Hockey Hall of Fame in 2001.
+He was inducted into the Greater Buffalo Sports Hall of Fame in 1998.
+In 2001, he was inducted into both the United States Hockey Hall of Fame and the Buffalo Sabres Hall of Fame.